 Baking a Bâtard

 Once they are all on the parchment paper, score each with several shallow slashes beginning at one end and overlapping about 20 percent of each previous slash.
-Then slide the parchment with the dough onto the hot baking surface.
+Then, slide the parchment with the dough onto the hot baking surface.

-Because these loaves are smaller they will take less time to bake than larger boules and batons.
-Bake them for just 20 minutes with steam at 475°F (246°C) in the heated oven.
-After 20 minutes vent the steam and turn the oven to 450°F (232°C) for 10-25 minutes until they are crispy and golden.
+- Bake bâtards for 20 minutes with steam at 475°F (246°C), then vent the steam and turn the oven to 450°F (232°C) for 5-10 minutes more until they are crispy and golden and have an internal dough temperature of 200°F [73°C].

 Endnotes